fernandorpardo/DispmanX/README.md

 The graphic interface either CLI or the ones having X11 underneath (graphic desktop, Chromium browser) do render on the framebuffer.

-Framebuffer is DispmanX later -127 that means that anything rendering on any layer above -127 will hide your framebuffer
+Framebuffer is DispmanX layer -127, this means that anything rendering on any layer above -127 will hide your framebuffer.

 ### USAGE